AbhishekRaoC/MLRLoanDefault/README.md

 :Missing Attribute Values: None
 :Creator: Harrison, D. and Rubinfeld, D.L.

-# can predict MEDV if given the 13 independant variables
+### Can predict MEDV if given the 13 Independant variables